thummeti/bankingapplicationSQA/README.md

 Follow the same for the forntend's command prompt
 Go to the frontend folder's command prompt and type "npm start"

-If u face an error for config file for bcrypt then type "import bcrypt from 'bcryptjs'" inside the config file which is under src

 Finally, Server will be lauched in a website as localhost

 Backend Testing:::